Associate Professor and Assistant Director, Centre for International Legal Studies

 LL.M.
 (New York University)

-Prof. Rashmi Raman is Assistant Professor of Law and Assistant Director at the Center of International Legal Studies at the Jindal Global Law School.
+Prof. Rashmi Raman is Associate Professor of Law and Assistant Director at the Center of International Legal Studies at the Jindal Global Law School.
 At Jindal Global Law School, Rashmi teaches compulsory courses in Public International Law, including International Human Rights Law & Theory and International Trade Law.
 She offers elective seminars in Transitional Justice and notably, pioneered the immensely popular seminar course “Harry Potter and the Power of Imagination” at the Jindal Global Law School – a first for any law school in India.
 She also lectures in courses on International Criminal Law and Law & Practice of the United Nations.

 Rashmi’s scholarship is located at the intersection of critical legal theory, transitional justice and public international law.
 She works on applying Third World Approaches to International Law to emerging narratives of resistance and reform in international law institutions.
 She also works on the history of international law and on using ancient texts and history to create new narratives in the extant scholarship of international law.
 Rashmi’s approach to legal research and writing is inter-disciplinary – using literature, poetry, drama and doctrinal legal texts seamlessly.
 She is passionate about making the voices of women heard in international law and uses the forum Intlawgrrls! to blog on current topics in international law.